AdobeDocs/campaign-classic.en/help/delivery/using/use-case--creating-content-management.md

 >[!NOTE]
 >
->For more on creating contents, refer to [Use a content template](../../delivery/using/using-a-content-template.md).
+>For more on creating contents, refer to [Using a content template](../../delivery/using/using-a-content-template.md).

-### Create content in the delivery wizard {#creating-content-in-the-delivery-wizard}
+### Creating content in the delivery wizard {#creating-content-in-the-delivery-wizard}

 To create content directly in the deliveries, apply the following steps: